ajroach42/Docs/TorBBS.md

 There’s a lot to configure here, feel free to poke around the menus.
 We’ll revisit this program in the future, but for now just make sure it starts, set your name and any other config settings you know you want to change.

+Then open your sbbs.ini file.
+It is in ~/sbbs/ctrl.
+Edit it by typing ``` nano ~/sbbs/ctrl/sbbs.ini ```

+Find the section that mentions the telnet port to listen on, and change it fr 23 to 2333 (or whatever you configured in your torrc file.)

-When you’re done, exit that program and start the BBS.
+When you’re done, save and exit that program and start the BBS.

 *start the BBS*